 The Central Mission is CPC’s program of outreach to the homeless and low-income people of Austin.
 Every Thursday morning, we provide breakfast, financial assistance, toiletries and other goods, along with spiritual fellowship and a sense of community.
 Want to know more, or be a part of it?
 Contact

 Rev. Kay Day, Mission Partner in Rwanda

 Kay was appointed as a PCUSA mission co-worker in July 2009 and became a mission partner of CPC in November 2009.
-She serves in Malawi at the invitation of the Blantyre Synod of the Church of Central Africa Presbyterian (CCAP) until the beginning of 2013.
+She served in Malawi at the invitation of the Blantyre Synod of the Church of Central Africa Presbyterian (CCAP) until the beginning of 2013.
 A few months later, she accepted a reassignment to Rwanda.
 During the last half of 2013 and in 2014, in addition to her writing and preaching, she stays busy teaching English, Practical Theology and a New testament course at PIASS (Protestant Institute of Arts and Social Sciences).